sejungkwak/cogito-books/README.md

     | [#33](https://github.com/sejungkwak/cogito-books/issues/33) | As a store owner, I want to add new products to my store so that I can ensure there is always something of interest to new and existing shoppers. |
     | [#34](https://github.com/sejungkwak/cogito-books/issues/34) | As a store owner, I want to update product details such as prices, description, images and so on so that I can keep the product details up to date. |
     | [#35](https://github.com/sejungkwak/cogito-books/issues/35) | As a store owner, I want to delete a product so that I can remove items that are no longer for sale. |

+## Design

+- Colour Scheme

+    The main colours are black and white to enhance readability.
+Blue is added to particular elements such as buttons and notifications where information needs to grab the user’s attention.

+- Typography

+    [Montserrat](https://fonts.google.com/specimen/Montserrat) is the main font used throughout the whole website with Sans Serif as the fallback font in case the font isn't imported into the browser correctly.
+Montserrat has a highly readable body typeface and a variety of weights and styles.

+- Logo

+- Favicon

 [Back To **Table of Contents**](#table-of-contents)